Alfa Romeo Spider: Giulia GT Spider

 The 1963 Giulia GT Spider was intended as a replacement for the Pininfarina-designed Giulia Spider.
 Centro Stile Alfa Romeo and Bertone presented a proposition for a two-seater sports car that was developed between 1962 and 1963.
 Chassis type 105.03 was the same as the future "Duetto" Spider.
 The car was designed by Ernesto Cattoni and realised by Bertone.
-The overal style was very similar to the Giugiaro-designed, coupé version of Giulia, but on a shorter chassis.
+The overall style was very similar to the Giugiaro-designed, coupé version of Giulia, but on a shorter chassis.
 The car never went into production and remained a prototype, bearing serial number 002.

 Design

 The original 1966 Spider shape was the result of a number of Pininfarina design studies, concept cars showing traits incorporated in the final production design.

-The first one was the Alfa Romeo Superflow, a concept car built upon the chassis of a retired 6C 3000 CM racing car and first shown at the 1956 Turin Motor Show, designed by Aldo Brovarone.
+The first one was the Alfa Romeo Superflow, a concept car built on the chassis of a retired 6C 3000 CM racing car and first shown at the 1956 Turin Motor Show, designed by Aldo Brovarone.
 Despite being an aerodynamic coupé with prominent fins on the rear, and a futuristic all-plexiglas greenhouse and front wings, the Superflow already showed the overall body shape of the future Spider and the scallops on the sides.

 In the following years the Superflow was updated three times into three more different concept cars, namely a Superflow II coupé, then an open-top spider and finally another Superflow IV coupé.
 The most significant in the Spider's design history was the second, the open-top Alfa Romeo Spider Super Sport, shown at the 1959 Geneva Motor Show.
 It did without the rear fins of the Superflow and Superflow II, showing for the first time the rounded cuttlebone-shaped tail and tail light configuration of the Spider.
 Last of the Spider's forerunner was the Giulietta Sprint Speciale-based Alfa Romeo Giulietta SS Spider Aerodinamica, which premiered at the 1961 Turin Motor Show.
 It was similar in shape to the production car, but for hideaway headlamps.

 Despite the almost final design being ready in 1961, the continuing success of existing models and the economic challenges facing Italy at the time meant that the first pre-launch production Spiders began to emerge from the Pininfarina production line only at the end of 1965.